SabirIvaN/task-list/README.md

 # Task list

-A project to teach students of the online programming school for children "IT House" in the direction of HTML, CSS &amp; JavaScript to create applications in native JavaScript based on pure architecture.
+A project to teach students of the online programming school for children "ITDoma" in the direction of HTML, CSS &amp; JavaScript to create native JavaScript applications based on clean architecture.

 ## Starting